softlinkprotocol/curve-docs/docs/dao-ownership.rst

 Curve DAO: Protocol Ownership
 =============================

 The Curve DAO controls admin functionality throughout the protocol.
-Performing calls to to owner/admin-level functions is only possible via a successful DAO vote.
+Performing calls to owner/admin-level functions is only possible via a successful DAO vote.

 Ownership is handled via a series of proxy contracts.
 At a high level, the flow of ownership is: